KeepTheLidOnTight/employee-DirectoryReact/README.md

 # employee-DirectoryReact
-An employee directory made using React
+An employee directory made using React.